RTA DISPUTES - NORTH AMERICA

 On July 1, 2017, the new Canadian Free Trade Agreement entered into force between its parties (the Canadian Federal, provincial and territorial governments).
 The CFTA covers almost all areas of economic activity such as goods, services and energy, dealing with trade, regulatory barriers and government procurement.
 Any exceptions are clearly identified.
 The CFTA provides for future negotiations on financial services and trade in alcoholic beverages.

 The CFTA succeeds the Agreement on Internal Trade, which provided for disputes under Chapter 17, including (1) government-to-government disputes between the AIT Parties (Federal, provincial and territorial governments), and (2) person-to-government disputes brought by a person of a Party against another Party.
-Person-to-government disputes may only be brought if the person has been notified that a Party will not bring a dispute on its behalf (or will not seek a panel) and they are subject to an expert screening procedure.
+Person-to-government disputes may only be brought if the person has been notified that a Party will not bring a dispute on its behalf (or will not seek a panel).
+Person-to-government disputes are also subject to an expert screening procedure.
 The AIT dispute resolution archive page includes documents from disputes brought under the AIT, including screener reports and the following panel reports or participants submissions.

 16/17 – 10 BEER: Artisan Ales Consulting Inc. v. the Government of Alberta (Participant Submission)